6 ways to breathe some tranquility into your home

 ‘Mindfulness’ is one of the latest buzzwords being tossed around by journalists and bloggers these days.
-Based on a buddhist tradition, it differs from meditation in that its aim is to reduce anxiety and aid a feeling of calm by helping you to focus on the present in a non-judgemental way.
+Based on a Buddhist tradition, it differs from meditation in that its aim is to reduce anxiety and aid a feeling of calm by helping you to focus on the present in a non-judgemental way.
 In the belief that much of our problems stem from focusing on something that happened in the past or worrying about something that might happen in the future.

-Now, as the word has seen such a dramatic rise in popularity there has become a great number of ways to practice mindfulness, from iPhone apps, to colouring book, we even found a guide to how eating a chocolate bar can help you practice mindfulness.
+Now, as the word has seen such a dramatic rise in popularity there has become a great number of ways to practice mindfulness, from iPhone apps, to colouring books, we even found a guide to how eating a chocolate bar can help you practice mindfulness.

 But, what about your home?
 We think that your home decor can also aid your feelings of calm, and can help you unwind better after a hard day at work.
 Here’s our top tips to breathe a tranquil air into your home.